mrkkrj/TrianglePP/README.md

 It can create Delaunay triangulation and constrainied Delaunay triangulations.

-I have ported the original impl. to Visual C++ (VC9, i.e. VisStudio 2008) and extended it for constrainied triangulations.
-See trpp_example.cpp for usage patterns.
+I have ported the original impl. to Visual C++ (VC9, i.e. VisStudio 2008) and extended it for constrainied triangulations and added some bugfixes.
+For usage pattrens see the trpp_example.cpp source file.

 For for backgroud info on the implementation see "Triangle: Engineering a 2D Quality Mesh Generator and Delaunay Triangulator" by JP Shewchuk: http://www.cs.cmu.edu/~quake-papers/triangle.ps